Mieridduryn: Description

 Another fossil arthropod specimen known from Castle Bank (NMW.2021.3 G.8) resembles Mieridduryn and the opabiniids.
 This animal is far smaller than Mieridduryn, and has a slightly different anatomy.
 This animal was not named in the 2022 paper due to the enigmatic qualities of the specimen.
 It is thought that specimen may represent the larval stage of Mieridduryn due to the certain qualities that resemble the larval stage of other arthropods.
 It was also suggested, however that this specimen represents an entirely distinct genus and species due to its unique appearance.

 Significance

 Before this species' discovery, it was thought that hurdiid radiodonts (like Aegirocassis, Pseudoangustidontus and Schinderhannes) were the only dinocaridids that survived past the Cambrian.
-This creature shows that dinocaridids were possibly more diverse and abundant in the post-Cambrian oceans than previously thought.
-If this creature proves to be an opabiniid it means these creatures survived far longer into the middle Ordovician, and did not go extinct in the Cambrian.
+This creature's existence suggests that dinocaridids could have been more diverse and abundant in the post-Cambrian oceans than previously thought.
+If this creature proves is an opabiniid, it would suggest that these creatures survived far longer into the middle Ordovician, and did not go extinct in the Cambrian.

 Classification

 Two main classifications were done on this creature, and the two found different results.
 One study found that this animal forms a monophyletic group with radiodonts and the deuteropods.
-The other, better supported study instead found this animal to be a late surviving opabiniid.
-The true classification of this animal however is still being debated, though this taxon does show that the opabiniid bauplan was around far longer than what was originally thought.
+The other study instead found this animal to be a late surviving opabiniid.
+The true classification of this animal, however, is still being debated, though this taxon does show that the opabiniid bauplan was around far longer than what was originally thought.